 The grades used to indicate the quality of the student's performance in every course are as follows: A means excellent, B means good, C means satisfactory, D means poor but passing, F means failing.
 For the purpose of computing grade point averages, the corresponding numerical equivalents for letter grades will be used:

 W Withdrawal.
 Indicates withdrawal from a course in which the student is regularly enrolled.
-The student is required to have the withdrawal notification form signed by the instructor of the course.
-The deadline for withdrawal from a course is set by the Registrar for each semester.
-In "W" courses, neither quality hours or quality points are assigned.
+The student is required to have the withdrawal notification form signed by the instructor of the course and the director of the student's school.
+The deadline for withdrawal from a course will be the end of the twelfth week of the semester.
+In “W” courses, neither quality hours nor quality points are assigned.

 Computing the Grade Point Index (GPA)

 The following is the method by which a student’s GPA is calculated:

 1. Multiply the quality points equal to the grade by the number of credits for which the grade was earned